Opened on the Anstruther and St Andrews Railway.

 There was a level crossing at the south end.

-The station closed in 1930 and line remained open until 1965, the loop closing with the line.
+The station closed in 1930 and line remained open until 1965, the loop and box closing with the line.
 The northbound platform was reduced to a mound after closure to passengers.

 The site is now very overgrown with trees.
 Platforms and loading banks remain and were still visible in the 1980s.
 No buildings survive.
 The building was similar to those at Boarhills and Stravithie.